uob-positron-imaging-centre/PICI-CFDEM-IB/README.md

 # UoB Positron Imaging Centre's Improved CFDEM Distribution

-This is a modified version of CFDEM with an improved fully resolved CFD-DEM solver.
+This represents a modified iteration of CFDEM, featuring an enhanced fully resolved Computational Fluid Dynamics-Discrete Element Method (CFD-DEM) solver.

 **Email**: <chehanqiao@outlook.com>

-The solver is developed by combining the framework of CFDEM with the existing methodology proposed by C. Zhang (2018).
-C. Zhang's code can be found [here](https://github.com/ChenguangZhang/sdfibm).
-We have carefully considered his algorithm and have adopted what we believe to be a more correct solution.
+The solver has been meticulously crafted by integrating the CFDEM framework with the established methodology introduced by C. Zhang (2018).
+You can access C. Zhang's code [https://github.com/ChenguangZhang/sdfibm].
+Our team has thoroughly examined his algorithm, and we have incorporated what we consider to be a more accurate and refined solution.

 ## New submodels :
 ### **Force model**